hphelion/documentation/moonshot/install.advanced-cloud-setup.md

 # Advanced Cloud Setup

-This topic explains how to perform an advanced cloud setup, as an **alternative** to the wizard-based Create Cloud steps in the HP Cloud OS Operational Dashboard.
+This topic explains how to perform an advanced cloud setup, as an **alternative** to the wizard-based Create Cloud steps in the HP Cloud OS for Moonshot Operational Dashboard.

 * [Introduction](#introduction)
 * [Install Module Overview](#install-module-overview)